 CEE 544.
-Rock Mechanics

-Engineering properties and classification of rocks.
+Rock Mechanics Prerequisite: CEE 212 or equivalent.
+(3 credits) Engineering properties and classification of rocks.
 Strength and deformability of intact and jointed rock; in situ stresses; lab and field test methods.
 Stereonets and structural geology.
 Rock slopes; stability and reinforcement.
 Foundations on rock.
 CourseProfile (ATLAS)